atul1503/Knowledge/css-layout-styling.md

 ## 1. Always use `position: absolute`

-`position: absolute` means that the box is placed based on its parent element.
+`position: absolute` means that the box is placed based on its parent box.
 It uses the top, left, right, and bottom values to decide where it goes within that parent.

 We often think that a box inside another box will be positioned according to where it is inside the parent box.
 This setting makes it look like that.
 However, we can also move the child box outside of the parent box if we want.